-Marian Womack is a postgraduate researcher at the Anglia Ruskin Centre for Science Fiction and Fantasy.
+Marian Womack is a postgraduate researcher at Anglia Ruskin University.
 She was born in Andalusia and was educated in the UK.
-She holds an MA (Hons) in English Literature and Film Studies (University of Glasgow), an MSt in European Literature (Oxford University), and an MSt in Creative Writing (Cambridge University).
-Marian’s main interest is the fiction of the Anthropocene, in particular its Gothic and weird aspects, narrativity, interactive narratives, memory and storytelling.
-She also writes and teaches about genre publishing.
+She holds an MA (Joint Hons) in English Literature and Media (University of Glasgow), an MSt in European Literature (Oxford University), and an MSt in Creative Writing (Cambridge University).
+Marian’s main interest are Gothic fiction, nature fiction and fiction of the Anthropocene, in particular its Gothic and Weird aspects, memory and storytelling.
+She also writes and teaches about the history of publishing in Britain.

 A graduate of the Clarion Writers Workshop (2014), Marian writes in Spanish and English.
 In Spanish she has published the story-cycle Memoria de la nieve (Tropo Editores, 2011) and, together with Sofía Rhei, the YA novel Calle Andersen (La Galera, 2014), a Steampunk/Gothic continuation of Hans Christian Andersen’s ‘The Snow Queen’.
 Her writing appears in more than 20 anthologies and magazines, including weird fiction mag Presencia Humana, Steampunk series Ácronos, and bilingual mag SuperSonic.
 She has also translated authors such as Charles Dickens, Mary Shelley, Lord Dunsany, Karin Tidbeck and Daphne du Maurier into Spanish.